blackcodecamp/CloudWebDevelopment/1_1_CreateRepo.md

     ```
 3. Generate PAT
     1. Login to [GitHub](https://github.com/) in your browser
-    2. Click your profile icon in the upper right corner, then click 'Settings'
+    2. Click your profile icon in the upper right corner, then click `Settings`
     3. Click `Developer Settings` in the left side menu
     4. Click `Personal Access Tokens`, `Generate New Token`
     5. Enter your password